Want to claim 6 FREE stocks? Head over to Webull to get started.

-Pink sheet stocks can be cheap and can move up in the blink of an eye or they can evaporate and lose the little value they had when you bought them.
+Pink market stocks can be cheap and can move up in the blink of an eye or they can evaporate and lose the little value they had when you bought them.

-Very few financial markets have as much risk or can match the returns that you can get from trading pink sheet stocks.
-If you have a lot of patience and a strong stomach for risk and you know how to research companies to find value where others might have missed it, then trading this type of stock might be for you.
+Very few financial markets have as much risk or can match the returns that you can get from trading pink market stocks.
+If you have a lot of patience and a strong stomach for risk and you know how to research companies to find value where others might have missed it, then trading a pink stock might be for you.

 What are the times I can buy pink market stocks?